List of The Amazing World of Gumball characters: Clayton

 Clayton (voiced by Rupert Degas, season 1; Max Cazier, season 2 onward) is a red ball of clay who can shapeshift into anything and is a compulsive liar with a tendency to make up absurd stories.

 Rachel Wilson

 Rachel Wilson (voiced by Jessica McDonald) is Tobias' older sister.
 Despite frequently appearing as a background character in season one, her only prominent role was in the episode "The Party", in which she refuses to allow Tobias' friends to her party unless they bring dates.
 She ends up taking a personal liking to Darwin.
 Rachel was written out of the show beginning with season two.
-Although in "Darwin's Yearbook", it was revealed that she had gone to college.
+In "Darwin's Yearbook", it was revealed that she had gone to college; a doll of her appears in "The Rewrite".

 Ocho Tootmorsel

 Harry "Ocho" Tootmorsel (voiced by Max Cazier) is an 8-bit spider and a generally friendly person, but often overreacts to what people say about.
 He originally spoke solely in video game blips; later began speaking in comprehensible, albeit distorted, sentences.
+In "The Score", it is revealed that Ocho arrived to Elmore as a refugee from another planet after his father was killed, hence his mother had to smuggle him in.
+This, coupled with the fact that he lives a life of poverty, that his mother had to work five jobs to support him, hence he does not see her often, and the fact he is considered an outsider in both his origin and appearance, explains his anger issues.